Nmurphy4415/content-ops-starter/content/pages/index.md

         title: Weight-loss and nutrition guidance
         subtitle: Customized meal plans
         text: >
-          Finally drop the fad diets and learn proper macronutrient management techniques to lose weight and keep it off for good.
+          Drop the fad diets and learn proper macronutrient management techniques to lose weight and keep it off for good.
         actions: []
         elementId: null